-- ► That we fail to provide sufficient opportunities to private property owners, developers, and nonprofit organizations to build more mixed income housing where water, sewer and transport routes already exist so that we can return to being an economically diverse - and therefore sustainable - community. - There is a need to provide additional childcare. - ► An aging population, with older adults needing support living in larger homes (e.g., shoveling snow, paying utilities).
-Should allow room rentals (would not increase the built environment) and encourage additional accessory development units.
-Older adults struggle to make ends meet in Hanover. - ▶ Need to address healthcare housing for outpatient needs (e.g., mental health, substance recovery). - ▶ The community is struggling to respond to racism.
-Need to welcome and listen to diverse voices. - ► There is a need for intentional multi-generational community engagements that build on resources of retirees and students. - Climate migration and related pressures of development. - Potential for the State to gut the energy efficiency program, which would kill the implementation of significant energy efficiency measures for commercial/industrial consumers. - Housing is increasingly falling into the hands of outside investors looking to establish short-term rentals and a small number of landlords who are looking to profit from rental units but not to maintain and upgrade those units. - Exacerbation of the "them versus us" mentality between the town and College.
+- Improving access to parks and other open spaces for all.
+The town has a lot of green spaces, but how many people can walk to them? - Managing growth to an extent that maintains character. - Continuing to create/support a sense of community, while plugging into the global network. - The ongoing effects of COVID-19 on local businesses. - Large employers that make decisions that do not make sense for Hanover residents, other businesses, and non-profits. - That we fail to provide sufficient opportunities to private property owners, developers, and nonprofit organizations to build more mixed income housing where water, sewer and transport routes already exist so that we can return to being an economically diverse and therefore sustainable community. - There is a need to provide for additional childcare. - An aging population, with older adults needing support living in larger homes (e.g., shoveling snow, paying utilities).
+Should allow room rentals (wouldn't increase the built environment) and encourage additional accessory development units.
+Older adults struggle to make ends meet in Hanover. - Need to address healthcare housing for outpatient needs (e.g., mental health, substance recovery). - The community is struggling to respond to racism.
+Need to welcome and listen to diverse voices. - There is a need for intentional multi-generational community engagements that builds on resources of retirees and students. - Climate migration and related pressures of development. - Potential for the State to gut the energy efficiency program, which would kill the implementation of significant energy efficiency measures for commercial/industrial consumers. - Housing is increasingly falling into the hands of outside investors looking to establish short-term rentals and a small number of landlords who are looking to profit from rental units but not to maintain and upgrade those units. - Exacerbation of the "them versus us" mentality between the Town and College.

-Question #4: What are the most politically sensitive local issues and how do they relate to the planning process?
+What are the most politically sensitive local issues and how do they relate to the planning process?

 - Parking - Using public spaces for parking incentivizes driving.
 Further, parking crowds out other uses within the right-of-way. - A previous parking assessment indicated no shortage of parking in the town, though there is a perception of a parking constraint and mismanagement.
 This may be related to location and wayfinding.
-People want parking to be obvious and convenient - Parking is weaponized against development and density.
+People want parking to be obvious and convenient. - o Parking is weaponized against development and density.
 Supported by the Zoning Ordinance. - Speed limits are somewhat sensitive.
-In previous planning efforts, residents overwhelmingly indicated that they wanted traffic calmed and slowed down where they live, work and play. - People have different views of Dartmouth as it relates to the town.
+In previous planning efforts, residents overwhelmingly indicated that they wanted traffic calmed and slowed down where they live, work and play. - People have different views of the Dartmouth as it relates to the Town.
 This needs to be acknowledged in the Master Plan.
-Dartmouth will continue to grow and expand. - Most Dartmouth students do not know anything other than the campus - need to expose them to the natural areas and other resources of the town. - The College and Town need to work together one does not exist without the other. - ► How the College is going to expand housing and other facilities. - People have strong opinions about how the undeveloped land in the town can be used (e.g., for habitat protection, trails, affordable housing).
+Dartmouth will continue to grow and expand. - o Most Dartmouth students do not know anything other than the campus need to expose them to the natural areas and other resources of the town. - o The College and Town need to work together one does not exist without the other.